Mumbai Central–Jaipur Superfast Express: Traction

 At Sawai Madhopur Junction it got a WDP 4/4B/4D from Bhagat Ki Kothi shed for its remaining journey upto Jaipur.
 Sawai Madhopur Junction is also where it gets a reversal in direction.

 The Western railway completed DC to AC electric conversion on 5 February 2012.
 After the complete AC electrification of Western Line suburban system in Mumbai; it was hauled by WAP 5 or WAP 4E between Mumbai Central and Sawai Madhopur Junction.

 North Western Railway completed electrification of Jaipur - Sawai Madhopur rail route in August, 2021.
 Now it is haul by a Vadodara Loco Shed based WAP 7 locomotive for its end-to-end journey.

+Incidents

+On 31 July 2023, a RPF constable Chetan Singh on escort duty of 12956 Jaipur–Mumbai Central Superfast Express between Surat and Mumbai Central, shot and killed his senior, assistant sub-inspector Tikaram Meena, and three other passengers in different coaches of the train.